grave-dancer/gravekeeper/README.md

 =====================================================================================

 The term "phreaking" comes from the idea that this is meant to be used with telephony.
-GraveStone allows you to easily perform hardware encryption on any cell phone for protecting conversations.
+Gravekeeper10 allows you to easily perform hardware encryption on any cell phone for protecting conversations.

 This, in effect, hides your conversations from surveillance, and possible wiretapping.